robfatland/serverless/azure/tutorial.md

-## 6. Creating an Azure Function in FSCode
+## 6. Creating an Azure Function in VSCode

+### Prefatory on VSCode

-VSCode starts with a Welcome page that you can dismiss.
+VSCode starts with a tabbed Welcome page that you can dismiss.
 Doing so reveals some Ctrl-key shortcuts.

 The VSCode console layout includes an **Activity Bar** at the extreme left (a vertical sequence of icons) and a **Sidebar**